tejaswasnik/cohort-2/readme.md

 ## 📄 License

 This repository is for educational purposes only.
-The code is owned by the developer (`@YourUsername`) and based on the curriculum provided by Sheryians Coding School.
+The code is owned by the developer (`@tejaswasnik`) and based on the curriculum provided by Sheryians Coding School.

 Feel free to explore, fork, and learn from the code!